Kaiser HDHP 3 Signature

 - Once your deductible is met, you will pay a 10% coinsurance for most services

-Once you've met your deductible, Kaiser covers prescription drugs with a $15/$25/$40 copayment for prescriptions purchased at a Kaiser center and a $20/$45/$60 copayment for prescriptions purchased at a participating community pharmacy.
+Once you’ve met your deductible, Kaiser covers prescription drugs with a copayment for prescriptions purchased at a Kaiser center and at participating community pharmacies.
 No reimbursement is made for prescriptions purchased outside of a Kaiser center or participating community pharmacy.
 Mail order pharmacy is also available for 90-day supply.

 There are no claim forms for this plan.
 If you pay for any services (including prescription expenses) out-of-pocket, Kaiser will not reimburse you for those expenses.